syncfusion-content/windowsforms-docs/WindowsForms/DateTimePicker/Getting-Started.md

 ---
 layout: post
 title: Getting Started with Windows Forms DateTimePicker | Syncfusion
-description: How to add SfDateTimeEdit and enable its basic features.
+description: Learn here about getting started with Syncfusion Windows Forms DateTimePicker (SfDateTimeEdit) control and more details.
 platform: WindowsForms
 control: SfDateTimeEdit
 documentation: ug
 ---

-# Getting started
+# Getting Started with Windows Forms DateTimePicker (SfDateTimeEdit)

 This section briefly describes how to create a new Windows Forms project in Visual Studio and add the **SfDateTimeEdit** control with its basic functionalities.